 Should You Spend Your Emergency Fund Money?

 Sometimes, you might feel like using some of your fund money, but you shouldn’t.

 You’ve got to believe that it doesn’t exist and make financial decisions accordingly.

 Think of your Fund as an insurance policy, which you need at the worst hour.
-At an hour where no one could help you, your Emergency Fund comes to the rescue.
+At an hour when no one can help you, your Emergency Fund comes to the rescue.

-If many years pass by and you never use your fund, don’t get angry that your money is wasted, rather be grateful that a storm never hit you and your family.
+If many years pass by and you never use your funds, don’t get angry that your money is wasted, rather be grateful that a storm never hit you and your family.